 Testing (sample taking)

 At Sheerwater Health Centre, the following qualified staff are authorised to carry out cervical screening:

+Wendy Mayne (Practice Nurse)

-responsible for checking the eligibility of patients before any samples are taken.
+Wendy Mayne is responsible for checking the eligibility of patients before any samples are taken.

 Sample takers must be aware of the barriers to cervical screening as these are issues which can make it difficult for eligible patients to attend the programme.
 Known barriers are: